Noah-Lambe/Gym_Management_System/README.md

 ## Project Structure and Class Diagram

-For a detailed class diagram and the project directory structure, please check out the `structure.md` file.
+For a detailed class diagram and the project directory structure, please check out the [Project Structure and Class Diagram](./structure.md) file.